csc7/PP1_CI_TGC/README.md

 <br><br>

-22. As owner, I want to show where my office is, so users know where to contact and find me..
+22. As owner, I want to show where my office is, so users know where to contact and find me.

 | FEATURE | ACTION | EXPECTED RESULT | ACTUAL RESULT |
 | --- | --- | --- | --- |